 Sayers mines the same literary vein as the first volume with rich new results.
 Her anthology also introduces rare works by early masters such as Daniel Defoe.
 She includes three new deaf authors, Charlotte Elizabeth, Howard T. Hofsteater, and Douglas Bullard, who offer compelling evidence of the attitudes toward deaf people current in their eras.
 In search of commonalities and comparisons, Sayers reveals that the defining elements of deaf literary characters are fluid and subtly different beyond the predominant dueling stereotypes of preternaturally spiritual beings and thuggish troglodytes.

 Outcasts and Angels demonstrates these subtle variations in writings by Ambrose Bierce, Isak Dinesen, Nadine Gordimer, and Flannery O’Connor.
 Stories by Juozas Grušas, Julian Barnes, and many other international authors broaden the scope of this updated inquiry into the deaf literary character.
 Sayers’ preface and closing essay bring any disparate parts together, completing Outcasts and Angels as a fitting, contemporary companion to the original classic collection.

-Edna Edith Sayers is former Professor of English at Gallaudet University, Washington, DC.
+Edna Edith Sayers is a former professor of English at Gallaudet University.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST